FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ### Wireframes
-Wireframe pdf’s are included in the project.
+First draft wireframe pdf’s are included in the project.
+The main variation from the first drafts was the addition of cards to the 'index' and 'things we like' pages.
 * [index](wireframe/wireframe-index-first-draft.pdf)
 * [over-forty](wireframe/wireframe-over-forty-first-draft.pdf)
 * [under-forty](wireframe/wireframe-under-forty-first-draft.pdf)